Police News and Police Reports on the Police

 Murder charge dropped mid-trial, DA calls for Texas Rangers to investigate Jasper Police Department handling of evidence

-Jasper Texas – Missing key evidence and other evidence stored improperly, prompted District Attorney Anne Pickle to ask the judge to dismiss a murder case against Courtney Minter Miller on the third day of trial, and Pickle is calling for the Texas Rangers to investigate the police department.
+Jasper – Missing key evidence and other evidence stored improperly, prompted District Attorney Anne Pickle to ask the judge to dismiss a murder case against Courtney Minter Miller on the third day of trial, and Pickle is calling for the Texas Rangers to investigate the police department.

 Pickle’s request for dismissal came at about 11:15 a.m., after witness Steven Boyd testified about his frantic demands for police and fire department to get Rexie McMullen out of the blazing house.
 Boyd left the stand and Pickle indicated to the court that she was having problems finding evidence stored in the Jasper Police Department’s evidence room.
 District Judge Craig Mixson granted Defense Attorney Matt Morian’s request to accompany Pickle and her staff to search the police department’s evidence room for the evidence.